MindSetLib/Insolver/docs/source/model_wrappers.md

 ## Generalized Linear Models
 `InsolverGLMWrapper` implements Generalized Linear Models with support of `h2o` and `scikit-learn` packages.

+`InsolverGLMWrapper` supports methods `coef()` and `norm_coef()` that output all the model coefficients.
+Although the models are fitted using standardized dataset, the coefficients in `coef()` are recalculated, so the prediction may be obtained as an inverse link function applied to a linear combination of coefficients and factors in `X`.

 ### GLM using `sklearn` backend
 Insolver uses the functionality of [`TweedieRegressor`](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.TweedieRegressor.html) class